Nowarski-Lab/bulk-RNAseq-tutorial/README.md

 # bulk-RNAseq-tutorial
-To teach/guide lab members how to perform bulka RNA-seq given .fastq.gz files.
+To teach/guide lab members how to perform bulk RNA-seq given .fastq.gz files.